andyfleming/handy/README.md

 * Possibly migrate from MySQLI to PDO
 * Consider expanding functionality to include other database types other than MySQL
+* Add option to select only certain fields or JOIN
+* Show recommended syntax for adding custom lookup methods or overriding
+* Support multiple data sources; ```Handy::setDB($db)``` would set the default source but any class could have ```Person::setDB($db)``` to override.
+The only other issue is if you want to have multiple data sources with the same model object...

 ## Changelog